 - Watch your drink at all times, and do not accept drinks from strangers.
 It is possible for someone to slip something into your drink.

 - If you notice a concerning interaction or sense a friend is being coerced or in danger, intervene.
 Introduce yourself, make yourself present, and offer a way out of the situation.
-Remember that people can’t give consent if they are drunk or incapacitated.
+Remember that people can’t give consent if they are incapacitated.

 - Never accompany a stranger anywhere, and be wary of strangers who claim they are in need of help.